-The Fire & Ice Festival in Downtown Rochester is back January 18th–20th for another year of family fun and winter festivities that you can enjoy for FREE.
-The three-day community celebration will be packed with events like tube sledding, ice skating, dog sled rides, cross-country skiing, ice sculptures along Main Street, fireworks on Friday and Saturday night, The Big, Bright Light Show, live music, TasteFest, and so much more!
+The Fire & Ice Festival in Downtown Rochester is back January 20th and 21st for another year of family fun and winter festivities that you can enjoy for FREE.
+The community celebration will be packed with events like axe throwing, cornhole, climbing wall, ice sculptures along Main Street, fireworks on both nights, The Big, Bright Light Show, live music, TasteFest, and so much more!

 Take a look at our video for a preview of the fun:

 The pet adoption center has plenty of cats, kittens, dogs, and puppies who are looking for their forever home.
 Those interested in adopting a pet or learning more about available pets are invited to schedule an appointment by calling 248-858-1070.
 The center takes appointments Monday through Friday from 10 a.m. to 4:30 p.m.

 All adopted animals will be spayed or neutered, heartworm or feline leukemia tested, microchipped, and given age appropriate vaccinations prior to leaving the shelter.
 You must be over 18 years old to adopt an animal from the shelter and a valid ID is required.
 All fees must be paid in full before an animal can leave the shelter.
 If you rent your living space, approval from a landlord is required.

 Oakland County provides many services to help our rapidly growing older adult community and those who care for them.
 While National Senior Citizens Day is on August 21 each year, we want to celebrate older adults all month and highlight resources that are available to them year round.

 Additional resources and services are available within the county to help our community of older adults.
 Find a full list of services below to take advantage of: